 Although it stands out for its apparent simplicity when preparing it, it is always necessary to take into account some of these recommendations so that the ceviche you prepare at home is healthy and of the highest quality.

-To recognize if the fish is of the day, the skin and scales must be shiny, the gills must have a deep red color, and must not produce a strong odor.
+To recognise if the fish is of the day, the skin and scales must be shiny, the gills must have a deep red colour, and must not produce a strong odor.
 All varieties of white fish are good for Peruvian Ceviche.

 The cooking technique with which the ceviche is prepared consists of cooking the fish with the acids of the lemon, so the fish must be very fresh.
 Nowadays, it is recommended to previously freeze the fish with which the Peruvian Ceviche is going to be prepared, just like when making sushi.

 The most suitable fish are those with soft and firm meat such as sea bass are ideal.
 Those with fibrous meat such as cod or hake should be avoided.
 It can also be made with bluefish, such as mackerel or bonito, but it is recommended to cure them in salt for 10 minutes before using them to give them texture and flavor.

 For ceviche, the fish is usually cut into dice, approximately 1.5 cm in size, in this way, all the essence of the fish will be felt in your mouth.
 It is advisable to cut the fish once it is thawed and ready for use.

 Once the fish is chosen, you must clean it well of scales, remove the bones and remove the skin since it is uncomfortable when eating ceviche.

 Lemon is a key ingredient for a good Peruvian Ceviche.
 Lemons are squeezed and used immediately, so squeeze the lemons shortly before serving the ceviche and without pressing the peel excessively.